BahramJannesar/BikeShare/README.md

 # Bike-share
-  In this project, you will make use of Python to explore data related to bike share systems for three major cities in the     United States—Chicago, New York City, and Washington.
-You will write code to import the data and answer interesting           questions about it by computing descriptive statistics.
-You will also write a script that takes in raw input to create an     interactive experience in the terminal to present these statistics.
+  In this project, i made use of Python to explore data related to bike share systems for three major cities in the     United States—Chicago, New York City, and Washington. i wrote code to import the data and answer interesting           questions about it by computing descriptive statistics. i also wrote a script that takes in raw input to create an     interactive experience in the terminal to present these statistics.

 ![Image of Divvy](https://github.com/BahramJannesar/Bike-share/blob/master/image/divvy.jpg)
 [link to wikipedia!](https://en.wikipedia.org/wiki/Divvy)